 The beneficial bugs we are going to talk about today are native to all parts of the US.
 An increase of their populations in your area will not throw off nature’s balance.
 Okay, maybe that isn’t 100% true.
 If you live on a small lot and you order 10,000 lacewings, there might be a few issues, but most likely they’d die off from lack of food.
 So, on to the bugs…

-Green Lacewing larvae are very active and can kill up to six hundred aphids while in their larvae stage, which lasts from two to four weeks.
-The larvae are a natural enemy of aphids, but also feed on other garden pests including spider mites, thrips, whiteflies, eggs of leaf hoppers, moths, leaf miners, small caterpillars, beetle larvae, and the tobacco budworm.
+Green Lacewing larvae are very active and can kill up to six hundred aphids while in their larval stage, which lasts from two to four weeks.
+The larvae are a natural enemy of aphids but also feed on other garden pests including spider mites, thrips, whiteflies, eggs of leafhoppers, moths, leaf miners, small caterpillars, beetle larvae, and the tobacco budworm.
 The only drawback is that they can bite.
 Thankfully they are nocturnal and tend to stay close to their food source, so unless you make a habit of wandering your garden late at night, you should be hunky-dory.

 If it is early spring and the pests have yet to arrive, ordering eggs are certainly the most economical way to buy.
 You’ll want approximately 1,000 eggs for every 500 square feet of garden.
 If the gardening season is well underway, larvae or adults would be another option.
 Larvae go right to work immediately, but adults will begin laying eggs immediately, which might be more cost effective in the long run.
 Purchase Green Lacewing Eggs